Juniper/py-junos-eznc/docs/op/tables.md

 ### Defining Your Own Tables

 The _Junos EZ_ library will contain a growing number of table definitons.
 The _Junos EZ_ library was designed so that you can quickly define you own tables; it is assumed that what **you** want will not be in the library, and **you** do not need to wait.
 Generally speaking it should take you less than 10 minutes to define a new Table and assocaited View, once you get the hang of it.
 Take a look at the existing tables in the [_op directory_](../../lib/junos/op) for guidance.

+### Changing the Table View

+You can change the default Table View using the _Table.view_ property.
+This will be discussed in the [View documentation](views.md).